 - the endogenous variables in the VAR/SVAR model are stationary.
 If the variables are not stationary, the results of the model will not be reliable and we should not implement IRFs.
 Hence, we must determine the order of integration of variables before estimating VAR/SVAR.
 If the variables are level stationary or I(0), we can apply VAR to the original variables.
 If variables are integrated of order 1 or I(1), we must apply VAR after transforming the variables in their first deference form.

 - VAR/SVAR model is stable.
 A stability check is necessary to avoid exploding forecasts or exploding IRFs.
 If the VAR model is stable, the IRFs will converge to zero after some time periods.
 If the VAR model is unstable, the IRFs will explode and will not be reliable.
 This happens when the variables are non-stationary and are not transformed appropriately.

 - the model does not suffer from autocorrelation.
 If we detect autocorrelation, we must include more lagged variables in the model.
-The choice of lag length must ensure that autocorrelation is eliminated from the model.
+Furthermore, the choice of lag length must ensure that autocorrelation is eliminated from the model.

 The tests of stationarity, stability of VAR and autocorrelation test after VAR can be easily performed using statistical software packages.

 Note: In VAR, the IRFs and OIRFs must converge to zero after some time periods.
 If they do not converge back to zero, the VAR model is not stable and reliable.